Member-only story

 Witches are rarely seen without their signature pointed hats.
 They’re also often portrayed wearing lots of shawls and long, black cloaks.
 Wearing warm clothes, like a thick jumper or a witch’s cloak, and turning down the thermostat is one of the best small household changes to save energy.

 This makes such a difference because heating is the biggest usage of energy in the home.
-The environmental cost of air conditioners is well-known, but even in warm, humid areas heating a home uses more energy over a year
+The environmental cost of air conditioners is well-known, but even in warm, humid areas heating a home uses more energy over a year than cooling it.
+Witches get around this by wrapping up warm.

 --